jjahr/ffmpeg-droplet/README.md

 * gif-droplet
 	* Create GIF from video.
 Droplet will give prompts to scale down dimensions and reduce frame rate.
 * resize-image
-	* Drop images onto droplet, it will resize the biggest edge to size you specify, and save them to same folder with filename suffix (eg. "-800px.jpg").
+	* Drop images onto droplet, it will resize the biggest edge to size you specify
+	* Save images to same folder with filename suffix (eg. "-800px.jpg").
 * convert-for-powerpoint
 	* Like ffmpeg-droplet, but output forced to be powerpoint compatible.

 Technical Details:
 ==============
 * I made all droplets in Apple Script Editor.
-They use AppleScript to call up dialogs for choosing settings.
+They use AppleScript to show dialogs for choosing settings.
 Then they open Terminal and run FFMPEG with the right settings.
-* gif-droplet: A little different from the rest.
-It uses FFMPEG to convert video to PNG sequence in a temporary folder next to your input file.
+* gif-droplet: I could not find an easy way to convert video to GIF directly.
+So it uses FFMPEG to convert video to PNG sequence in a temporary folder next to your input file.
 Then it uses Convert (by imagemagick) to convert PNG sequence to GIF.
 I find that GIFs are usually way bigger file size than I expect.
 I get best results scaling down video dimensions, reducing to like 15fps and keeping it less than 5 seconds.

 Getting Started:
 ==============